dtonhofer/prolog_notes/swipl_notes/about_dif.md

 - **State B**: `dif(A,B)` succeeds deterministically.
 - **State C**: `dif(A,B)` fails immediately.

-The interesting case occurs if a `dif(A,B)` has been issued in State A and the program subsequently switches to State C.
+The interesting case occurs if a `dif(A,B)` has been issued in State A and the program subsequently switches to State C ("late failure" of `dif/2`)

 In that case, an unwinding of the program progress back to the point where the `dif(A,B)` occured is performed (any side-effects stay, of course, side-effected).
 The idea is to pretend nothing ever happened and to continue as if `dif(A,B)` had failed.